pypeit/PypeIt/doc/2d_combine.rst

 Parameter Block
 ---------------
-The combining process is guided by the parameters in :ref:`pypeit_par:ProcessImagesPar Keywords`.
+The combining process is guided by the parameters in :ref:`processimagespar`.
 Currently, there are only 2 available methods to combine multiple frames: ``median`` and  ``weightmean``.
 The default is ``weightmean``, which computes an average image using uniform weighting.
 The user can change this parameter in the PypeIt file in the following way ::